tonethar/IGME-330-Master/notes/study-guide-1.md

 - Go ahead and modify the `.fillStyle` property to change the color of the rectangle from `green` to `purple`
 - Now change the color of the rectangle to a dark gray - use a hexidecimal value like `#333`
 - Change the height of the rectangle from `100` to `50`
+- Change the width of the rectangle from `100` to `600` (which makes it wider than the available space)
 - Change the x and y values of the rectangle from `10,10` to `25,25`

 ### I-B. Example
-Here is a full working version of the example - note that we are using a slightly different JavaScript style than the examples, but the core canvas concepts are the same.
+Here is a full working version of the MDN example - note that we are using a slightly different JavaScript style than the examples, but the core canvas concepts are the same.

 **sg1-1.html**